Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What is erectile dysfunction?

-Erectile dysfunction means not being able to obtain or keep an erection sufficient for sexual intercourse.
-Many people have erectile dysfunction at some time in their lives.
-It can come and go.
+Erectile dysfunction (ED) means not being able to get or keep an erection — this may cause problems for sexual intercourse.

 Erectile dysfunction is also known as ED or impotence.